hamerski/hamerski.github.io/_pages/home.md

 #{: .notice--error}
 ---

 Welcome to my professional website.
-Feel free to click around look at some of my projects, cv, or whatever floats your boat!
-If you feel inclined to reach out (e.g. academic discussions, just wanna say hi, etc.) please don't hesitate to shoot me an email at [joannapipermorgan@gmail.com](mailto:joannapipermorgan@gmail.com).
+Feel free to click around and look at some of the work I've been up to.
+If you feel inclined to reach out, please don't hesitate to shoot me an email at [patti.hamerski@oregonstate.edu](mailto:patti.hamerski@oregonstate.edu).

-The work listed here is done in conjunction with amazing colleagues and mentors at various institutions like Oregon State University and Los Alamos National Lab.
-I stand on the shoulders of these and many many more giants.